How to look for records of... British Army nurses

 Browse the Queen Alexandra’s Imperial Military Nursing Service website for information on British Army nurses before the First World War.

-View a selection of transcriptions of British military nurses records on Scarlet finders website.
+View a selection of transcriptions of British military nurses records and other information on Scarlet finders blog.

 Books